Best Netflix movies to watch now

 An animated movie about a little snail (voiced by Ryan Reynolds) who longs to be a race-car driver.
 That's counterintuitive, see, because snails are slow.
 Get it?
 Well, even if you're tired of these kiddie-film cliches, "Turbo" squeaks by with some sharp humor and an appealing cast of ethnically diverse characters.
 The voice cast includes Paul Giamatti, Michael Pena, Maya Rudolph, Luis Guzman and Samuel L. Jackson.

 This French movie about a high-school girl (Adele Exarchopoulos) who discovers her lesbian sexuality with an older artist (Lea Seydoux) became a cause celebre for its graphic and rather vigorous sex scenes (one reportedly required 100 takes).
-Actually, it's the clothed moments that are most memorable.
+Actually, it's the clothed moments in "Blue is the Warmest Color" that are most memorable.
 The two actresses, both phenomenal, create a convincing portrait of a tender, passionate, life-altering romance.
 In French with English subtitles.

 Get a large pizza and a sixer, and this C-grade actioner will complete your empty-calorie evening.
-Tom Cruise plays the title role, one of those wandering, military-trained pacificists who keeps having to beat the bejeezus out of bullies and goons.
+Tom Cruise plays the title role of ,"Jack Reacher," one of those wandering, military-trained pacificists who keeps having to beat the bejeezus out of bullies and goons.
 The plot is lousy and the talent wasted (Rosamund Pike, Richard Jenkins, David Oyelowo, even filmmaker Werner Herzog), but the fight scenes have snap and you can make fun of the dialogue.

-Even if you hate movies about hip 20-somethings, give this one a chance.
-Olivia Wilde and Jake Johnson play flirty colleagues who work at a microbrewery -- stay with me -- while Ron Livingston and Anna Kendrick are their respective mates.
+Even if you hate movies about hip 20-somethings, give "Drinking Buddies" a chance.
+Olivia Wilde and Jake Johnson play flirty colleagues who work at a microbrewery -- stay with us -- while Ron Livingston and Anna Kendrick are their respective mates.
 Who will end up with whom?
 Joe Swanberg's indie charmer works because it never pretends to be anything big, profound or dramatic, just a sketch of ordinary, recognizable people.
-Fine, natural performances all around, including from the suddenly-active Livingston ("The Conjuring," "Parkland").
+Fine, natural performances all around, including from the suddenly active Livingston ("The Conjuring," "Parkland").

 Denzel Washington plays Captain Whip Whitaker, whose magnificent handling of a distressed passenger jet may not be the heroic act it appears.
-Gripping direction from Robert Zemeckis (“Cast Away”) and a daring turn from Washington made this one of the best films of 2012.
+"Flight" has gripping direction from Robert Zemeckis (“Cast Away”) and a daring turn from Washington, which made this one of the best films of 2012.